mattdesl/eases/README.md

 [![NPM](https://nodei.co/npm/eases.png)](https://nodei.co/npm/eases/)

 Each easing has its own file which can be required individually.
-The entry point also exports all eases with `camelCase`, so `require('eases/expo-in-out')` becomes `require('eases').expoInOut`.
+The entry point also exports all eases with camelCase, so `require('eases/expo-in-out')` becomes `require('eases').expoInOut`.

 Full list of eases: